joint-hubs/Fraud-Detection/README.md

 ### Installing Dependencies

-All required dependencies for this project are listed in the requirements.txt file.
+All required dependencies for this project are listed in the `requirements.txt` file.
 To install these dependencies, run the following command in your terminal:

 > pip install -r requirements.txt

 ### Virtual Environment

 It is recommended to use a virtual environment to manage dependencies for your project.
+By using a virtual environment, you can ensure that the dependencies for this project do not interfere with other Python projects on your system.
 To create and activate a virtual environment in Python, follow these steps:

 1. Open a terminal and navigate to the root directory of the project

-2. Run the following command to create a virtual environment named venv:
+2. Run the following command to create a virtual environment named env:

+    for Unix/macOS
-> python3 -m venv venv
+    > python3 -m venv env

-Note: python3 may need to be replaced with python depending on your system configuration
+    or for Windows
+    > py -m venv env

 3. Activate the virtual environment with the following command:

+    for Unix/macOS
-> source venv/bin/activate
+    > source env/bin/activate

+    or for Windows
+    > .\env\Scripts\activate

+    or
+    > env\Scripts\activate.bat

-4. Install the dependencies as described above
+4. Install the dependencies

-By using a virtual environment, you can ensure that the dependencies for this project do not interfere with other Python projects on your system.
+    > pip install -r requirements.txt

+5. Run Jupyter notebook with command:
+    > jupyter notebook

 <br>